jtk001/ODE_Solvers/README.md

-# this repository contains a numpy dependent implementation of the RKF45 method.
+## This repository contains a numpy dependent implementation of the RKF45 method, needed for ME8518 at Ohio State University

-# included are two example problems, the forced van der pol oscillator and the two-body problem in cartesian coordinates
+Included are two example (HW) problems, the forced van der pol oscillator and the two-body problem in cartesian coordinates